icook/tiny-congress/index.md

 - `db/driver.go:PersistenceLayer`: add support for lists insert and (pre|ap)pend.
 Consider other datatypes, perhaps with APIs similar to redis.
 - Try and get 1 minimally functional unit
+- I need to add another layer between the PersistenceLayer and the StorageDriver.
+Something that maps higher level operations (object retrieval, etc) to key/val operations.
+- NotFoundErr from StorageEngine should wrap lower layer error, since that will frequently be informative

 # Concepts